 - Housing a childcare for new parent employees who have no support at home.

-Leaders must recognize the undeniable truth that if they want to retain talent, have higher productivity and better returns, they have to invest in their people.
+Leaders must recognise the undeniable truth that if they want to retain talent, have higher productivity and better returns, they have to invest in their people.
 Having structures and processes such as employee engagement platforms are not only good to collect feedback from employees but also help build and solidify bonds between employers and employees.

 “Goals are only wishes unless you have a plan” - Melinda Gates.